openmc-dev/openmc/docs/source/methods/eigenvalue.rst

 otherwise include contributions from an unconverged source distribution.

-The method by which the fission source iterations are parallelized can have a large impact on the achiable parallel scaling.
+The method by which the fission source iterations are parallelized can have a large impact on the achievable parallel scaling.
 This topic is discussed at length in :ref:`fission-bank-algorithms`.

 -------------------------